Mbuhliagah/data-scraping/README.md

 ### Requirements

-- Gather and prepare your data using API or webscrapping.
+- Gather and prepare your data using API or webscraping.
 A ready-made dataset is *NOT* allowed.
 - Make your data accessible and readable by using common open file formats like CSV.
 - Take the time to describe your dataset thoroughly.
 - Pick a clear, open license ensuring your dataset is reusable.